Huntsville School District seeks to limit depositions, seal transcripts in case concerning alleged abuse of students

 U.S. District Judge Timothy L. Brooks declined to seal the case or proceedings in late December.
 Brooks will require the use of an identification key, accessible only to the attorneys and the judge, to mask the names of students and parents involved.
 Filings can also be redacted, Brooks said.

-The latest motion, filed Monday by the School District, argues there are logistical problems in taking depositions of various witnesses if the parties must use the identification key when discussing various students involved.
+The latest motion, filed Monday by the district, argues there are logistical problems in taking depositions of various witnesses if the parties must use the identification key when discussing various students involved.

 "It would unnaturally stifle the exchange between questioner and witness," according to the motion.
 "Either party should be permitted to ask questions using students' names and seek answers which include students' names."

-Further, the unredacted transcripts which include the name of any student or parent of a student should be sealed, according to the motion.
+Further, the unredacted transcripts that include the name of any student or parent of a student should be sealed, according to the motion.